Presidency of Millard Fillmore: Stirrings of disunion

-The Compromise of 1850 shook up partisan alignments in South, with elections being contested by unionists and extremist "Fire-Eaters" rather than Whigs and Democrats.
+The Compromise of 1850 shook up partisan alignments in the South, with elections being contested by Unionists and extremist "Fire-Eaters" rather than Whigs and Democrats.
 The Georgia Platform represented the moderate Southern position; it opposed secession, but also demanded Northern compromise on the slavery issue.
 Fire-Eater leaders like Robert Rhett and William Lowndes Yancey urged secession from the United States, and attempted to win control of the states of the Deep South in the 1851 elections.
 Fillmore took the threat of secession seriously, and on the advice of General Winfield Scott he strengthened the garrisons of federal forts in Charleston and other parts of the South.
-In the 1851 elections, unionists won victories in Georgia, Alabama, and Mississippi.
+In the 1851 elections, Unionists won victories in Georgia, Alabama, and Mississippi.
 Even in South Carolina, the state most open to talk of secession, voters rejected the possibility of unilateral secession from the United States.
 The victory of pro-compromise Southern politicians in several elections, along with Fillmore's attempts at diligently enforcing the Fugitive Slave Clause, temporarily quieted Southern calls for secession.
 There was less support for outright secession in the North than in the South, but in the aftermath of the Compromise politicians such as Seward began contemplating the creation of a new major party explicitly opposed to the extension of slavery.
 Despite the disruptions caused by the debate over the Compromise, no major long-term partisan realignment occurred during Fillmore's presidency, and both parties remained intact for the 1852 presidential election.